 Do I need to be an Administrator to use SyncBack?

-No, but if you are not an administrator then some functions may not function correctly.
+No, but if you are not an administrator then some functions may not function correctly or at all:

-By running as a standard user you will obviously only have access to files that the user account has access rights to.
+By running without elevation you will only have access to files that the user account has access rights to.

 Simply install SyncBack Touch on the device you want to the access the files on and then create a profile in SyncBackPro/SE to use that device.